 About 18 months ago, Bill and Marion approached me with the idea of donating the property to OSU for the benefit of the local Forestry and Natural Resource Extension program.
 Needless to say, I was extremely excited!
 I have seen how much demonstration forests have benefitted other local Extension programs.
 These are sites for real world, hands-on education via classes, tours, demonstrations, and applied research.
 And in many ways this would be a continuation of what was already happening at the Collins forest, as Bill and Marion have hosted countless tours and classes there over the years.

 Going from an idea to execution proved to be lengthy and sometimes challenging process.
 As Bill said, “I never knew it was so hard to give stuff away!”

 The property is now part of the OSU Research Forest system.
 The intent is to hold on to and manage it as a working forest, much as OSU has done with the Obertueffer tract in eastern Oregon for more than 20 years and counting.
 I’ll be actively involved in management, in collaboration with OSU Research Forest staff.

-Some of the immediate tasks include dealing with a bark beetle infestation, removing hazard trees, road maintenance, and updating the management plan.
-We’ve already had high school students out installing plots and collecting data as part of our Student Watershed Assessment Teams (SWAT) program.
-I’m excited about establishing some pollinator plantings and monitoring use of the forest by native bees.
+To date we have installed 50 permanent plots to monitor forest conditions and have updated the forest management plan.
+A bark beetle infestation demanded immediate attention last winter (see this article).
+Road maintenance and thinning projects are on-going.
+We’ve had high school students out collecting data as part of our Student Watershed Assessment Teams (SWAT) program.
+I’m excited about establishing some pollinator plantings and monitoring use of the forest by native bees, and planting some blister rust-resistant sugar pine.
 I expect there will be many opportunities down the road for active involvement in projects by volunteers, ranging from students to woodland owners.